emschu/oerc/README.md

 - Private/commercial sector TV or radio stations will *never* be part of this project.
 - This project shall be an instrument mainly to analyze the program and constructively improve public-law TV and radio stations.
 Or just use it privately.
-- This project would be superfluous, if there was a public API for public data, OpenData...
+- This project would be superfluous if there was a public API for public data, OpenData...
-- Minimise traffic and external load to the least needed.
+- Minimize traffic and external load to the least needed.
 - Avoid security problems on the client side and maintain privacy of the users.
 - All parts of the software should work on "low-resource" platforms, e.g. a Raspberry Pi 3b+